Arteastiq & Tsuta @ Jewel

 Jude and I then also plumb for the Carbonara as a share-plate.
 BUT… they call it ‘The Gardener’s Spade’ or Truffle Carbonara.
 Cream base tri-colour spaghetti with black truffle, garlic, parmesan cheese, sous vide egg and turkey bacon.
 Holy crap this is the best ever Carbonara.
 I kid you not.
 The best ever.
 This dish is a stunner.
 And how beautiful is the plating too?
 Just a massive WOW rating is a given for this.
 I’d return just for this.

 We even hit the dessert menu.
 How could we not after the mains experience.
 Such an incredible dinner so far thank you Arteastiq.
 Here is what Amy ordered.
 Again, check this out.
 This is food art.
-This is truly what you call food-porn.
+This is truly what you call food-heaven.
 They call it Pulse Of Passion Crepes.
 I am loving that name.
 And it is complex.
 Really complex.
 Crepes served with vanilla Chantilly cream, berries compote, warm chocolate sauce and two scoops of gelato.
 Holy shit!

 There you have it, folks.
 Two absolutely cracking meals at our favourite haunt, Jewel.
-We love Jewel.
+We love Jewel Changi Restaurants.
 Cool shops, lots of people watching, restaurants galore and it’s 15 minutes down the road.
 Yeah, we like, we like a lot.
 Arteastiq & Tsuta @ Jewel is a great example of the quality and variety of food you can get here.
 Absolutely stunning food at extremely reasonable prices, less than some of our usual choices in Siglap for example.
 It really is a great option for families, especially with the playgrounds, maze, experience centre and the like.
-Get your bum down to here and graze – ENJOY!!!
+Get your bum down to here and graze –